 Penalty for an Incest Conviction in Georgia

-A person convicted of incest will be punished by a prison term between ten and thirty years.
+A person convicted of incest will be guilty of a felony.
+The punishment will be a prison term between ten and thirty years.

 However, if the child was under 14 years old, then the prison term gets escalated to between twenty-five and fifty years.